Each day runs from 10:00 AM to 5:00 PM.

-- At noon, students break for a 90-minute lunch period where they
+- At noon, students break for a 90-minute lunch.
+They can

-- In the afternoon, the students split into their elective classes:
+- In the afternoon, the students split into their tracks:

 students gain hands-on experience in designing, programming, and building

-- In the Programming section, students learn to program in multiple
+- In the Programming track, students learn to program in multiple

 languages by creating their own computer games.

-- Before the elective, there is a guest lecture by computer science
+- Before the afternoon tracks, there is a guest lecture by computer science

-faculty and graduate students presenting their research at Carnegie Mellon.
+faculty and graduate students at Carnegie Mellon presenting their research.